phpactor/phpactor/doc/index.rst

 Phpactor
 ========

-Phpactor is an intelligent code-completion and refactoring tool and **Language Server** for PHP.
+Phpactor is an intelligent :ref:`completion` and :ref:`refactoring` tool for PHP which is available over it's own RPC protocol and as a :ref:`language_server`:

 -  :ref:`completion`: Provides broad and accurate context aware code completion.